 Blue Line Review

 I think this is the ultimate trolley ride to get people out of Waikiki.
-It goes to Diamond Head and then up the coast a bit for gorgeous ocean views.
+It goes up the coast a bit for gorgeous ocean views.
 You’ll even be able to get off at Halona Blowhole to take photos.

 How do you get Waikiki Trolley tickets?